 MYTH 1 – I AM COVERED IF I TRAVEL IN MY HOME COUNTRY

-According to a recent survey by Allianz Global Assistance Canada, 51 percent of Canadians say they won’t take a winter vacation this year.
+According to a recent survey, 51 percent of Canadians say they won’t take a winter vacation this year.

 Of that 51%, 66% say they just don’t have the budget.
 So, it looks like many Canadians will be taking winter “snow-cations” closer to home.